-- (Except when people don’t pay their bill, in which case you have to monitor delinquent accounts and assess late fees)
+- (Except when people don’t pay their bills, in which case you have to monitor delinquent accounts and assess late fees)

 If this looks familiar, don’t panic – you’re not alone.

 Most property owners and managers don’t have time to do utility billing on top of their day-to-day functions.
 That’s where a quality read, bill and collect (RBC) company – one that offers utility submetering or RUBS billing services along with solid customer support – can step in.
 What’s the upside?
 With the right partner, you can increase NOI, average tenant stay and cost recovery while potentially reducing utility usage and costs.

 5 Factors in Picking a Utility Billing Company

 Every property is unique in design and the way it’s built.
 Because of this, the utility billing needs to be flexible enough to meet the needs and limitations of the property.